d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

-The training errors for all models in the class are (simultaneously) guaranteed to be close to their true errors, and guaranteed to grow closer at $\mathcal{O}(1/\sqrt{n})$ rates.
+The training errors for all models in the class are (simultaneously) guaranteed to be close to their true errors, and guaranteed to grow even closer at $\mathcal{O}(1/\sqrt{n})$ rates.
 Following the revolutionary discovery of VC dimension, numerous alternative complexity measures have been proposed,